 The capital of St. Vincent and the Grenadines, a city of 13,500 residents, wraps around Kingstown Bay on the island's southwestern coast; a ring of green hills and ridges studded with homes forms a backdrop for the city.
 This is very much a working city, with a busy harbor and few concessions to tourists.
 Kingstown Harbour is the only deepwater port on the island.

 Grenadines Wharf, at the south end of Bay Street, is busy with ships loading supplies and ferries loading people bound for the Grenadines.
-The Cruise-Ship Complex, just south of the commercial wharf, has a mall with a dozen or more shops, plus restaurants, a post office, communications facilities, and a taxi-minibus stand.
+The Cruise-Ship Complex, just south of the commercial wharf, has a mall with a dozen or more shops, plus restaurants, communications facilities, and a taxi stand.

 A huge selection of produce fills the Kingstown Market, a three-story building that takes up a whole city block on Upper Bay, Hillsboro, and Bedford streets in the center of town.
 It's noisy, colorful, and open Monday through Saturday—but the busiest times (and the best times to go) are Friday and Saturday mornings.
 In the courtyard, vendors sell local arts and crafts.
 On the upper floors, merchants sell clothing, household items, gifts, and other products.